rackerlabs/technical-blog/_posts/2019-10-02-features-of-sap-web-dispatcher.md

 - **Application server selection**: When you chose the load balancing process for the destination server, Web Dispatcher forwards the content to the ICM of the destination application server.

-- **Multiple system conguration**: Place Web Dispatcher in front of multiple SAP systems and configure which requests should go to which system or perform load balancing across system boundaries.
+- **Multiple system configuration**: Place Web Dispatcher in front of multiple SAP systems and configure which requests should go to which system or perform load balancing across system boundaries.

 - **URL filtering**: Restrict access to your system by defining the URLs that you want to reject.

 - **Web caching**: Use Web Dispatcher as a web cache to improve the response times and to conserve the application server cache.

-In a classic SAP system web environment, Web dispatcher uses the message server to balance load.
+In a classic SAP system web environment, Web Dispatcher uses the message server to balance load.
 It forwards incoming HTTP and HTTPS requests to the application servers and returns the responses from the backend to the client.

-Outgoing requests, such as requests to another SAP NetWeaver Application Server, are not sent using Web Dispatcher.
+Outgoing requests, such as requests to another SAP NetWeaver application server, are not sent using Web Dispatcher.
 Instead, the appropriate intranet proxy server ends outgoing requests.

 ### Conclusion

 Implementing SAP Web Dispatcher is not difficult, but you need a basic understanding of  how the Internet works.
-After the reading this blog, I am sure you understand the importance of the SAP Web Dispatcher and its features.
-Including it in your SAP landscape with minimal configuration makes a great difference for system security and load balancing without the need for extra resources.
+After reading this blog, I am sure you understand the importance of the SAP Web Dispatcher and its features.
+Including it in your SAP landscape with minimal configuration makes a significant difference for system security and load balancing without the need for extra resources.

 Use the Feedback tab to make any comments or ask questions.